How Much Are Diamonds Worth?

-- Clarity Grade: How many imperfections a diamond has, such as dark or cloudy spots.
-Clarity is graded from FL (flawless) to I3 (visibly flawed).
+- Clarity Grade: How many and what type of imperfections a diamond has, such as feather or cavity.
+It is important to note that not all imperfections are visible to the naked eye.
+Diamond clarity is graded from FL (flawless) to I3 (visibly flawed).

-- Cut Grade: How well-cut and proportionate round diamonds are; graded from Excellent to Poor.
-Fancy cut diamonds, such as pears and ovals, do not have official cut grades.
+- Cut Grade: Cut quality refers to how well-cut and proportionate round diamonds are; graded from Excellent Cut to Poor Cut.
+Fancy cut diamonds (diamond shapes such as pears and ovals) do not have official cut grades.

-- Carat Weight: How much a diamond weighs in carats, frequently abbreviated to ct.
+- Carat Weight: How much a diamond weighs in carats, frequently shortened to ct.

 - Brand: Diamond jewelry from luxury brands such as Tiffany &.
 Co. or Harry Winston will command higher prices than non branded jewelry.